pvsone/opa-ext-authz/spring-app/docker-compose-styra-das/README.md

-# Spring Application with Docker Compose and Styra DAS
+# Spring Application with OPA on Docker Compose and Styra DAS

 A variant of the [OPA HTTP API Authorization](https://www.openpolicyagent.org/docs/latest/http-api-authorization/) tutorial using a Spring application and Styra DAS as the OPA management control plane.